segmentio/segment-docs/src/connections/storage/catalog/redshift/index.md

 ### Do you support Redshift Serverless?

 Segment does not currently support Serverless Redshift.
-While you are able to set up the connection in the Segment UI, we do not have the functionality to query Redshift's SYS tables.
+While you can set up the connection in the Segment app, Segment does not have the functionality to query Redshift's SYS tables.